shadmanrakib/Quizton/README.md

 Google Mentorship Project.
 Crowd-sourced test bank built to increase accessibility to studying resources.

+The search engine is no longer hosted, so the search feature will not work.

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 ## Getting Started